drmason789/qdomyos-zwift/docs/50_writing_tests.md

 2. Match the name "KICKR CORE", presence and absence of specific service ids
 3. Match the name "ASSIOMA" and the power sensor name setting starts with "Disabled"

-The framework is not currently capable of specifying all these scenarios in a single test data object.
+The framework is not currently capable of specifying all these scenarios in a single test data object, without checking the name of the supplied QBluetoothDeviceInfo object against name conditions specified and constructing extra configurations based on that.
 The generated test data is approximately the combinations of these lists: names * settings * exclusions.
 If a combination should not exist, separate test data objects should be used.